- Bachelor of Arts in Applied Linguistics

 Students must complete at least one semester of a less commonly taught language (i.e., any language other than French, German, Latin, Spanish, or Italian) and are strongly encouraged to study a non-Indo-European language to fulfill this requirement.
 This requirement is in addition to the four-semester language series, unless the language studied through 2002 is an LCTL.
 American Sign Language is considered an LTCL for the purposes of fulfilling this requirement.

-A student may include foreign language study through course 1002 in area C; in this case additional electives may be taken in Area F to attain 18 credit hours.
+A student may include world language study through course 1002 in area C; in this case additional electives may be taken in Area F to attain 18 credit hours.

 - World language through the 2002 level (0-9):